-If color coding with pens isn’t up your alley another great option, and my new system in 2018, is to color code with stickers and write everything in your planner with black ink.
+If color coding with pens isn’t up your alley another great option, and the new system I started using in 2018, is to color code with stickers and write everything in your planner with black ink.

 My categories are similar to what they used to be, but with a bit more nuance.
 I now track personal, travel, church, business, and creative projects, with subcategories for both business and creative projects.

-Using the Emily Ley color coded dot and flag stickers, every one of those categories (currently totaling eight) has its own colored dot or corresponding flag that I use to visually designate between to dos, events, and notes.
+Using the color coding dot and flag stickers from Simplified, every one of those categories (currently totaling eight) has its own colored dot or corresponding flag that I use to visually designate between to dos, events, and notes.

 Once the initial set up is complete, you’ve figured out your tracking and/or color coding system, it’s officially time to start using the Simplified Planner!

-So it doesn’t get too cluttered, I reserve the monthly view for big appointments that I need to keep in mind and I use relatively minimal color coding.
+So it doesn’t get too cluttered, I focus mostly on text in the monthly view, writing down events and appointments (minus their details like time) and using relatively minimal color coding.

 For big picture things, like a monthly duty day for business or a weekend conference for church, I use a flag sticker, often writing the event on the flag itself.

-When it comes to anything that lasts more than a day or two, like a vacation, I mark off those days with thin washi tape color coded to match its event category as closely as possible.
-(Here’s hoping there will be some EL Happy Stripe thin tape released soon!)
+When it comes to anything that lasts more than a day or two, like a vacation, I mark off those days with Happy Stripe Washi Tape color coded to match its event category.

 Because I have a daily planner, the daily view really is the bread and butter of my Simplified Planner system, but even then, things are fairly simple.

-I place a color coded dot sticker on the to do or hour line for a particular task or event and write in there.
+I place a color coding dot sticker on the to do or hour line for a particular task or event and write in there.
+If an event is spanning more than two hours (so 3+ lines in the daily view), I mark it off with a color coding flag sticker, instead of a dot.
 Just like the pens used to, this gives me a good visual overview of how much is happening in each area of my life from day to day.

 It’s also great when you’re assessing how to simplify your life and focus on the things are most important to you because you can easily see exactly where your time is going from day to day!